gymrek-lab/gymreklab.github.io/doc/Expanse.rst

    srun --partition=ind-shared --pty --nodes=1 --ntasks-per-node=1 --mem=50G -t 24:00:00 --wait=0 --account=ddp268 /bin/bash

-``--pty`` is what specifically makes this treated as an interactive session
+:code:``--pty`` is what specifically makes this treated as an interactive session

 Running a script noninteractively with SLURM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^